DeepLearningForPrecisionHealthLab/scMEDAL_for_scRNAseq/docs/ExperimentsReproducibility.md

 **Data source:**
 The AML dataset is available at the Gene Expression Omnibus (GEO) under accession number [GSE116256](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE116256) (van Galen et al., 2019).

+**Data splits** are available in [AML_data.zip](../Experiments/AML_data.zip).
+We have included the 5 cross-validation splits metadata  and the highly variable genes (HVGs) selected for this experiment.

+You can either run the 5-fold cross-validation scripts or use the cell ids provided to generate splits.

 ### Preprocessing
 - [AML data reader Notebook](../Experiments/AML/preprocessing/AML_data_reader.ipynb)